xx-zhang/Windows-Log-Analyser/README.md

 # Windows-Log-Analyser

 A set of python scripts to analyse, present and visualise Windows .evtx log files This was an assignment I completed for university.

 ## Getting Started

-To start, run hello.py:
+To start, unzip the example log files in the .7z archive, or use your own.
+You should have all the python (.py) files and .evtx files in /evtx_logs.

+run hello.py, there will be a menu:

 - python hello.py